Thai court dissolves pro-democracy party over illegal loan | DW | 21.02.2020

 The leaders of the opposition Future Forward party have been banned from politics for 10 years after the Consitutional Court dissolved the party over a $6 million loan from the founder.

-Thailand's Consitutional Court on Friday dissolved the opposition Future Forward party and banned 16 of its leaders from politics for 10 years.
+Thailand's Constitutional Court on Friday dissolved the opposition Future Forward party and banned 16 of its leaders from politics for 10 years.

 The court ruled the pro-democracy party had broken electoral law by taking an illegal 191.2 million baht ($6 million, €5.5 million) loan from its founder Thanathorn Juangroongruangkit.